Dalton McGuinty: Early life

 McGuinty was born in Ottawa, Ontario.
 His parents are politician and professor Dalton McGuinty Sr. and full-time nurse Elizabeth (Pexton) McGuinty.
 The son of a Francophone mother and an Anglophone father, McGuinty is bilingual.
 McGuinty is the second Roman Catholic to hold the premiership.
-His father is Irish, and his mother is English and French Canadian.
+His father was of Irish descent, and his mother of English and French Canadian ancestry.
 His maternal grandfather immigrated to Canada from England.
 He has nine brothers and sisters.
 His younger brother David has represented the riding of Ottawa South in the House of Commons of Canada since 2004.

 He is an alumnus of St. Patrick's High School in Ottawa, earning a B.Sc. in biology from McMaster University.
 He then earned his LL.B from the University of Ottawa before practicing law in Ottawa.

 Since 1980, he has been married to high school girlfriend Terri McGuinty, an elementary school teacher.
 The couple have one daughter and three sons.